-- Bush walking: There are few ways to get up close to an area than by foot.
-Accompanied by experienced guides, we set off into the wetlands by foot in search of wildlife and exotic flora.
-During our bush walk we observed several species of birds and blazed our own paths through the thick forest.
+- Bushwalking: There are few ways to get up close to an area than on foot.
+Accompanied by experienced guides, we set off into the wetlands on foot in search of wildlife and exotic flora.
+During our bushwalk, we observed several species of birds and blazed our own paths through the thick forest.
 I wouldn’t recommend trying this without a guide who knows the area and be sure you’re prepared for the heat and insects.

-- River Boat Trip: Some of the best wildlife sighting is often done by water, so be sure to get into a boat during your visit.
-We cruised up and down the main river near our Pousada and found fantastic opportunity for viewing birds and reptiles.
+- River Boat Trip: Some of the best wildlife sightings are often done by water, so be sure to get into a boat during your visit.
+We cruised up and down the main river near our Pousada and found a fantastic opportunity for viewing birds and reptiles.

 Where to stay in the Pantanal

 Our particular itinerary visited the southern tip of the Pantanal, closest to Campo Grande.
-In this location is a perfect little property that offers two styles of accommodation based on budget.
+This location is a perfect little property that offers two styles of accommodation based on budget.

-This includes street parties, private parties, concerts, competitions and parades.
-It is full on immersion into Samba.
+This includes street parties, private parties, concerts, competitions, and parades.
+It is a full-on immersion into Samba.